jtwleung/Final-Project-ER-Wait-Times/README.md

 ### Classifier Model Built

-This project built several Logstic Regression classification models aimed at predicting the outcome of "experiencing a long wait at the ER", with input parameters involving features from the dataset such as:
+This project built several Logistic Regression classification models aimed at predicting the outcome of "experiencing a long wait at the ER", with input parameters involving features from the dataset such as:
 * hospital
 * city
 * city type (urban or rural)